thenewvu/minimal-ubuntu-setup/COOKBOOK.md

 `sudo apt-get dist-upgrade`

 The main different between `upgrade` and `dist-upgrade` is `upgrade` is a safer way, it only upgrades the version of packages, neither remove already installed packages or install new packages.
 Otherwise, `dist-upgrade` will check smartly package dependencies and maybe remove installed packages or install new packages if needed.

+## How to upgrade a particular package ?

+Run:

+`sudo apt-get --only-upgrade install <package-name>`

+For example:

+`sudo apt-get --only-upgrade install google-chrome-stable`